Earl of Thomond

-Earl of Thomond was an hereditary title in the Peerage of Ireland.
+Earl of Thomond (Iarla Thuamhumhan) was an hereditary title in the Peerage of Ireland.
 It was created twice for the O'Brien dynasty which is an ancient Irish sept native to north Munster.

 History and background

 First creation

 Under the Crown of Ireland Act 1542, King Henry VIII of England was created King of Ireland by the Parliament of Ireland.
 In consequence, all reigning monarchs and clan chiefs in Ireland were ordered to surrender their native titles in return for peerages.
 This surrender and regrant offer was conditional upon the adoption of Tudor customs and laws, including pledging allegiance to the Irish Crown and apostatising from the Catholic faith by accepting the articles of the state established Church of Ireland.

 Through surrender and regrant, the earldom of Thomond was created in 1543 for Murrough O'Brien.
 He had previously been styled King of Thomond and was descended from the Ard Rí or High King of Ireland, Brian Boru.
 O'Brien was also created Baron Inchiquin, on 1 July 1543.
 On the same day his nephew and heir, Donough O'Brien, was created Baron Ibrickane.
 The titles of Ibrickane and Thomond merged on the first Earl's death in 1551, and the barony of Inchiquin went to his eldest son.